- About Dr. Moody

 - Teacher Breakfast Meetings

 Rowan-Salisbury Schools Superintendent Dr. Lynn Moody is an accomplished leader in transforming education.
 She leads a district of over 19,500 students with 63% poverty, 3,000 employees, and a budget of $170 million.
 Through the district’s aggressive strategic plan focus on literacy and student engagement, Dr. Moody and her team are bringing national and state attention to the innovative practices that are receiving astonishing results for student success.
 The district was recently ranked in the top 10 nationally for pioneering technology uses; received the national digital curriculum strategy award and the national digital content & curriculum achievement award.
 In addition, Discovery Education presented Dr. Moody with the ‘Innovation in Education’ award.
 On a state level under Dr. Moody’s leadership team, the district has been recognized for excellence in educational programs as well as excellence in communication, public relations, and marketing.
-Dr. Moody received the ‘Friday Medal’ by the Friday Institute for Educational Innovation.
+Dr. Moody received the ‘Friday Medal’ by the Friday Institute for Educational Innovation and the State of NC Order of the Long Leaf Pine.
 Dr. Moody serves on a number of local, state and national boards such as ERDI Network, NCHSSA, Responsive Classroom, Schlechty Network, Novant Health Rowan Medical Center and United Way.

 Under Dr. Moody’s Leadership, there has been Rowan-Salisbury representation on national panels, presentations, and in publications such as the Learning Counsel, Education Talk Radio, Discovery Education, Future Ready Summit, NSPRA (National School Public Relations Association), ISTE (International Society for Technology in Education), NCASA (NC Association of School Administrators), ASU-GSV (Arizona State University - Global Silicon Valley), NCTIES (NC Technology In Education Society), Schlechty Center, Digital Promise, and Literacy Today.

 Dr. Moody resides in Landis, NC with her husband Wayne.
-She is proud of her two grown sons and daughter-in-law who all work in education.
+She is proud of her three children who are all classroom teachers.

 Message from…Superintendent Dr. Lynn Moody